 PhD (2011), European University Institute (EUI); LLM (2003), University College London (UCL); J.D.
 (2001), University of Siena.

 Alessandro Chechi is a Post-doctoral researcher at the Art-Law Centre, University of Geneva.
 He joined the ArThemis research team in July 2011 from the EUI, where he had defended his PhD thesis on the settlement of cultural heritage disputes in March 2011.
-Alessandro is lecturer in public international law at the Université Catholique of Lille and at the University for Foreigners of Siena.
+Alessandro is lecturer in public international law at the Université Catholique of Lille.
 He is also reporter for Italy of the International Law in Domestic Courts – Oxford University Press project since 2007.

 PhD candidate in law, MA in Archaeology and History of Art (Koc University, Istanbul); BA in Law (Galatasaray University, Istanbul).

 Ece Velioglu started her doctoral studies at the University of Geneva in September 2012.
 Under the supervision of Prof. Marc-André Renold, she deals in her thesis with the legal issues surrounding the illicit traffic of cultural property.
 Since October 2012, she works as a research assistant at the Art-Law Centre,University of Geneva for the ArThemis research.

 LL.M; Legal Staff at the WIPO Arbitration and Mediation Center, Geneva; PhD candidate and voluntary Researcher at the Art-Law Center, University of Geneva.